ashtonesawyer/Project-Scheduler/README.md

 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib pip install tkcalendar
 ```
 In order to run with Google Calendar, you will have to have a Google Developer account and create Oath2.0 credentials.
-This process is described in detail in the <a href="https://developers.google.com/calendar/api/quickstart/python" target="_blank">Opens in new tab</a>
+This process is described in detail in the [quickstart guide](https://developers.google.com/calendar/api/quickstart/python)
 ## Testing
 Automated tests have not yet been created for this program